kimocoder/qualcomm_android_monitor_mode/README.md

 ```
   * Finish up the WRITE-UP
   * Add PDF papers (datasheet) or/any docs related
-  * Upload a Android kernel patch
   * Upload missing images attached to above
   * Add a proper SETUP / HELP section
   * Add a list of devices supported
+  * Clean up the README.md
 ```